NGSEP/NGSEPcore/README.txt

 If a file with population assignments is provided, this module will output one column of statistics for the whole group and one column for each population.

-USAGE:

-java -jar NGSEPcore.jar DiversityStats <VCF_FILE> <POPULATIONS_FILE>

-The populations file is a tab-delimited text file with two columns: sample id and population id.

 ----------------------------
 Calculating variants density
 ----------------------------

 Calculates the number of variants within a VCF file in non-overlapping windows across the genome.
-Writes to the standard output a text delimited file with four columns: sequence, window first, window last and number of variants.
-If the VCF_FILE argument is - it expects a VCF from standard input
+Writes a text delimited file with four columns: sequence, window first, window last and number of variants.
+Reads from standard input unless the -i option is used to specify an input file.
+Writes to standard output unless the -o option is used to specify an output file.

 USAGE:

-java -jar NGSEPcore.jar VCFVariantDensityCalculator <REFERENCE_FILE> <VCF_FILE>
+java -jar NGSEPcore.jar VCFVariantDensityCalculator <OPTIONS>

 OPTIONS:

+	-i FILE	: Input file in VCF format.
+It can be gzip compressed.
+	-o FILE	: Output file with statistics.
+	-r FILE	: Fasta file with the reference genome.
-        -w INT : Length of the window Default: 100000
+	-w INT  : Length of the window.
+Default: 100000

 -------------------------------------------------------
 Calculation of genetic distance matrices from VCF files